ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_disc_thread_nStep.md

 ---
 pending update...

-This post demonstrates how to implement the A3C (Asynchronous Advantage Actor Critic) algorithm with Tensorflow.
+An A3C (Asynchronous Advantage Actor Critic) algorithm implementation with Tensorflow.
 This is a multi-threaded discrete version.

 Environment from OpenAI's gym: CartPole-v0 (Discrete)